-Only a small fraction of our couples require PGD as part of their IVF treatment.
-If this is required it is not part of the standard IVF package or the IVF Success or Refund Program and would be an additional charge.
+Some of our couples elect to do PGD as part of their IVF treatment.
+PGD is not part of the standard IVF package or the IVF Success or Refund Program and would be an additional charge per IVF attempt.

 What Can I Do To Increase The Chances Of Success?

 Caffeine consumption, moderate (or greater) levels of exercise, and/or alcohol consumption have also been proven to lower pregnancy success rates.
 We ask that you exclude these beginning a least a few weeks prior to starting your IVF cycle.
 This is definitely a team effort and we ask you try to give 100% towards your success, the same that we will be providing to you.